-Set at an altitude of almost a mile above sea level, Alpine enjoys low humidity and cool summer nights and provides a base from which to explore Fort Davis where through time Indians, bandits, soldiers and ranchers have created a community rich in history and culture.
-Alternatively, at the McDonald Observatory you can see one of the world's major astronomy research facilities and view exhibits and an orientation video
+Take the opportunity for some final hiking before getting in the car and heading north to the town of Alpine.
+Set at an altitude of almost a mile above sea level, Alpine enjoys low humidity and cool summer nights and provides a base to explore Fort Davis.
+Native American Indians, bandits, soldiers and ranchers have all contributed to a community rich in history and culture.

 Distance: 335 miles

 Continue on through the Barrilla Mountains, vast skies and wide open roads to Lubbock and the birthplace of Buddy Holly.
 Stop in Odessa to visit the George Bush Childhood Home Museum and the Odessa Meteor Crater.
 Formed 62,000 years ago, and first discovered in 1892, it was believed that it was caused by gas trapped under the earth.
 In the 1920's D.Moreau Barringer finally recognised the depression as a meteorite crater.